colabobio/colabo-site/content/projects/dig-epi.md

 Digital epidemiology, in its broadest definition, is epidemiology that simply uses digital data.
 More narrowly, it has been defined as "epidemiology that uses digital data collected for non-epidemiological purposes" ([Park et al., 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6230537/); [Salathé, 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5754279/)).
 Our current work fits both definitions, but we also envision digital tools such as outbreak simulation games serving a publich health purpose by educating participants through gamification and tracking disease spread by anonyous contact tracing and symptom reporting.

-## Simulating outbreaks with smartphones
+## Smartphone-based participatory outbreak simulations

 [Operation Outbreak](https://operationoutbreak.org/) is an app-based participatory simulation platform that spreads a virtual “pathogen” via Bluetooth through users' smartphones.
 The plaform includes other components in addition to the smarphone app, including a web admin tool to configure the simulations and an interactive online dashboard to visualize the simulated data.